tilemill-project/tilemill/CONTRIBUTING.md

     sudo gem install jekyll bundler
     cd tilemill-gh-pages

 Create/update Gemfile.
 If you have a Gemfile, add the following lines to it.
-If you don't, then create a file named "Gemfile" and add the following lines to it.:
+If you don't, then create a file named "Gemfile" and add the following lines to it:

     source 'https://rubygems.org'
     gem 'github-pages', group: :jekyll_plugins